log2timeline/dfvfs/docs/sources/developer/Internals.md

 In dfVFS terminology:

-* a file is a data stream container, which does not necessarily need to be a file within a file system but can also be e.g. a Windows Registry value;
+* a data stream encapsulates the contents of a file, an NTFS ADS or HFS resource fork.
 * a file entry encapsulates the file system metadata related to files, directories, symbolic links or equivalent file system related structures.
 * a file system encapsulates the hierarchy of file entries within a single volume.
 * a volume is part of a volume system and often contains a file system (e.g. NTFS) or a sub volume system (e.g. VSS).